 126cm x 102cm

-In 1700 he was sent to Parliament.
-A consistent Whig, he was made a baronet eight days before his death at his seat, Normanton Park in Rutland.
+In 1700 he became a Member of Parliament.
+A consistent Whig, he was made a baronet eight days before his death at his family home, Normanton Park in Rutland.

 His descendant, Sir Gilbert Henry Heathcote, 6th Baronet, inherited the barony of Willoughby de Eresby from his mother in 1888 and became the 1st Earl of Ancaster in 1892.